cmarrin/PostLightController/README.md

 	1) Install Node.js (https://phoenixnap.com/kb/install-npm-mac).
 	2) Use the npm package manager to install Node-Red (https://nodered.org/docs/getting-started/local).
 	3) Clone the Mac Node-Red project (https://github.com/cmarrin/PondController-node-red-mac) into ~/.node-red/projects/PondController-node-red-mac/
+	4) In a Terminal shell run 'node-red'

+The Node-Red Serial Out node is set to /dev/tty.usbserial-AD02CUJ5 for use with my USB to Serial board, which is similar to this one: https://www.ebay.com/itm/223507758747.
+Yours may be different.
+You can 'ls /dev/tty.usbserial-*' to see the name on your machine.
+If you have more than one board connected disconnect the others so you can positively identify the board you're using.
+Note that if you're connected directly connected to your Arduino to program it, that serial port will show up.
+Unplug it temporarily so you can find the one for your serial board.

+Connect to the PostLightController board from your USB to Serial board by connecting Vcc and Gnd to the corresponding pins on the PostLightController input connector (pins 1 and 2), and the serial board's TXD output to the PostLightController input (pin 3).
+Then copy all the .arlx files to ~/ and hit the Send Executable button.
+Of course make sure you build and install PostLightController.ino to the Arduino first.

 ## TODO
 - [x] Get rid of color table
 - [x] Create a Color class which takes rgb or hsv values and can give back color as uint32_t (0x00RRGGBB) or hsv (3 floats 0-1)